Teaching English at SSRU in Bangkok, Thailand

 Costs

-£750: the estimated cost for travel and accommodation (excluding any support).
-Students will also be required to pay for: UK and in-country transfers, visits, food and drink, visa (if applicable)
+£850-£900: the estimated cost flights.
+Students will also be required to pay for: UK transfers, visits, food and drink, vaccination, DBS and visas (if applicable)

 Funding

-Additional Funding: All students are eligible to receive £720 from the Turing Scheme and for those who identify as from a 'Widening Participation' background this amount is uplifted to £1790
+Additional Funding: All students are eligible to receive £714 from the Turing Scheme.
+Students from a 'Widening Participation' background will receive £882 + a travel grant of up to £905

 Booking